ansys/pydpf-composites/README.rst

         pytest . --server-bin dpf_composites/bin/lib/deps/Ans.Dpf.Grpc.exe

-This currently works only on windows and with the directory structure of dpf_composites.
-(The runtime dependencies of Ans.Dpf.Grpc.exe have to be in its folder and the parent folder)
+    This currently works only on windows and with the directory structure of dpf_composites (an internal ansys package).
+The runtime dependencies of Ans.Dpf.Grpc.exe have to be in its folder and the parent folder.

 Build documentation
 ===================
 #.
 Windows:

+    Note: the docker container is not yet publicly available.

     .. code:: bash